edgedb/edgedb/docs/reference/http.rst

 Making a query request
 ^^^^^^^^^^^^^^^^^^^^^^

-Make a query to your EdgeDB database using this URL:
+Make a query to your Gel database using this URL:

 .. versionchanged:: _default